ECCC-MSC/open-data/README.md

 ## Permission requirements

-The list of colleagues with appropriate permissions to publish on the GitHub repos is found [here](https://github.com/ECCC-MSC/open-data/settings/collaboration): Sandrine for CMOA, Benoit and David for CMOI, and Alex and Tom for GODS.
+The list of colleagues with appropriate permissions to publish on the GitHub repos is found [here](https://github.com/ECCC-MSC/open-data/settings/collaboration): Sandrine for CMOA, Benoit and David for CMOI, and Alex, Tom and Étienne for GODS.

 ## Deployment to GitHub Pages with mkdocs